My latest book is published!

 Someone choosing to colour a single page from the book might take several hours to finish.
 With close to 100 pages in a single book, it becomes a project which could take several months.
 With so many pages one could potentially colour, it seems to be the case that a colourist will more typically choose to work on just a few pages from each colouring book they buy.
 In the end I guess it’s best to have a variety.
 Lots of details on some pages and not so much on others.
 If you like colouring books, let me know in the comments below what kinds of themes and styles you like colouring best.

-Unicorns & Mystical Creatures is available to purchase via this site’s Shop.
-As well as sites like Amazon, Wall Mart and Barnes and Noble.
+Unicorns & Mystical Creatures was available to purchase via this site’s Shop [Edit: I’ve now sold out!
+Sorry].
+For Americans- you might find it available on Amazon, Wall Mart and Barnes and Noble.
 The Project / Case Study about this book can be found in my Portfolio here.
 If you’d like to share your coloured pages from the book, send me a message or link to your social media.
 I’d love to check them out 🙂